wch/extrafontdb/README.md

-# fontsdb
+# extrafontdb

-The **fontsdb** package is meant to be used with the **fonts** package.
-The fonts package contains the code to install and use fonts, while the fontsdb package contains the fonts database.
-(When initially installed, this package is essentially empty, except for some directories; the database itself is created by the fonts package).
+The **extrafontdb** package is meant to be used with the **extrafont** package.
+The extrafont package contains the code to install and use fonts, while the extrafontdb package contains the font database.
+(When initially installed, this package is essentially empty, except for some directories; the database itself is created by the extrafont package).

 The code and the database are separated into two packages because each time that the package containing the database is re-installed, the database gets